No script

 You’ll also seamlessly blend in with the locals in their residential area.
 You’ll find lots of chic cafes, restaurants and small artisan shops too.

-An easier way to see these places is to go for a ride on Tram 6.
-As of January 2024 the tram is suspended due to some road works, but it’s expected to resume in March.
+• Local tip: An easier way to see these places is to go for a ride on Tram 6!

-If you’re interested in communist history the first thing to do on your list should visit the Communist Consumer Museum which is basically an old house full of objects and items typical of Romania under the communist regime.
+If you’re interested in communist history, the first thing to do on your list is visit the Communist Consumer Museum, which is basically an old house full of objects and items typical of Romania under the communist regime.

 This unique museum will take you back in time and help you understand life under the communist regime in Romania and Eastern Europe.
 Given its proximity to the border, in Timisoara were a lot of prohibited objects from Bulgaria, former Yugoslavia, and Hungary.